Kelliwood Real Estate Guide

 Quick Facts

-Kelliwood offers a unique blend of tranquil, large-scale suburban living with premier access to Houston’s corporate hub in the Energy Corridor.
-Established in the late 1980s, this community is a collection of distinguished subdivisions, each with its own character, from guard-gated enclaves to sprawling lakeside estates.
-Its location, south of the Katy Freeway and bordering the expansive George Bush Park, provides a lush, green environment with mature trees and meticulously landscaped streets, creating a sense of privacy and retreat from the city's bustle.
+Kelliwood offers a distinctive lifestyle, blending serene, large-scale suburban living with premier access to Houston's commercial centers.
+Established in the late 1980s and developed extensively through the 1990s by the renowned Kickerillo Companies, this community is a collection of distinguished subdivisions, each possessing its own unique character.
+From exclusive guard-gated enclaves to sprawling lakeside estates, Kelliwood presents a rich tapestry of residential options.
+Its strategic location, south of Interstate 10 and bordering the expansive George Bush Park, provides a lush, green environment with mature trees and meticulously landscaped streets, creating a sense of retreat from the urban hustle.

 Overview of Kelliwood Neighborhood